carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 All interaction with the compute nodes is handled by a specialized piece of software called a scheduler (the scheduler used in this lesson is called
-{{ site.workshop.sched.name }}).
-We'll learn more about how to use the scheduler to submit jobs next, but for now, it can also tell us more information about the compute nodes.
+{{ site.sched.name }}).
+We'll learn more about how to use the {{ site.sched.name }}
+scheduler to submit jobs in an upcoming lesson, but for now, it can also tell us more information about the compute nodes.

 For example, we can view all of the compute nodes by running the command